indranilpaulcts/fseproject/README.md

     1) ui -> Includes the Angular UI codes
     2) middleware -> Includes the backend API implemented using by NodeJS

 ### Prerequisites

     Angular CLI: 8.0.4
     Node: 10.15.3
     MongoDB shell: v3.4.2

+### Business-Requirement:

+    The Task Manager Single Page Application allows you to manage task and set their priorities in range of 0 to 30.
+Each task will have parent task (optional/another task can be made parent), start date and end date.

+    Below are the features of Task Manager:

+    1) Add/Edit/View/Delete Task
+    2) You can make one task a parent of another task.
+    3) On view task screen:
+        a.
+User can search task by task name, parent task, start date, end date and priority.
+        b.
+User can edit task
+        c.
+User can end the task once it is finished.
+Once ended, user cannot edit the task.
+User can only view the task once finished.
+    4) All search fields on view task screen are using auto-filter property of angularjs.

 ### Other Libraries
 ```